ZachHeick/Project_McNulty/README.md

 ### Objective

-For this project, I was curious to see if I could predict the winner of a match based on what heroes each team picks and bans, as well as what objectives in the game are taken first.
+For this project, I was curious to see if I could predict the winner of a match based on what champions each team picks and bans, as well as what objectives in the game are taken first.

 ### Terminology
+Definitions for terminology I use throughout the notebooks.

   * **Champion / Hero**: a player controlled character with unique abilities
   * **Summoner Spell**: extra spells each champion gets, not unique to champion